jojozhuang/jojozhuang.github.io/_popular/data-structure/data-structure-segment-tree.md

 mathjax: true
 ---

-> Introduce use segment tree for range search.
+> Implement segment tree for range search.

 ## 1. Segment Tree
 Segment Tree (a.k.a Interval Tree) is an advanced data structure which can support queries like: